josebarrios23/project-student-dashboard-reboot/README.md

-# React Student Dashboard Reboot Project (RBM)
+*React Student Dashboard Reboot Project (RBM)*

 <img src="./instruction-assets/computer.png" alt="computer" width="400" height="400">

-The instructors in your school need a dashboard in order to track the data of each student.
-Many cohorts of students are represented in the data so you will have your work cut out for you displaying each cohort by Season and Year.
-You and your team will create an SPA (Single Page Application) using ReactJS to create this Dashboard.

-## Project Tools & Skills:
+Welcome.
+Our "RBM" team -- Regis, Barrios, McLellan -- have created a Single Page Application using ReactJS to help (the needy!) instructors in our school gain access to this 'React Student Dashboard Reboot Project'.
+This Dashboard tracks the data associated with each student, displayed by Season and Year, either in ascending or descending order.
+In our implementation of this Dashboard, we teamed-up and learned to use the following **Project Tools & Skills** below:
 - React Hooks
 - React Router 6.2.1
 - Forms